annunlord/annunlord.github.io/_information/parish_history.md

 Although the room is not designed for this purpose, the planners did their best to make the space as suitable as possible for the noble and eternal work that takes place in this space - the Holy Sacrifice of the Mass.
 We are able to hold Mass, conduct the work of running a parish, educate our children in St. Ann's School and in religious education classes because of the hard work, effort, and sacrifice of many people - some we may never know this side of heaven.

-In 2020 a group of parishoners wished to create a suitable space to house the Lord and offer prayer to him in eucharistic adoration.
+In 2020 a group of parishioners wished to create a suitable space to house the Lord and offer prayer to him in eucharistic adoration.
 The St. Joseph Chapel was built with monetary donations, efforts from the Gran Kermes fundraisers, and with donated labor from skilled parishioners.
 This building was completely paid for through these efforts.
 It is a testament that there is something important housed in this small but beautiful chapel.